-6.11.1 Filtering
+6.10.1 Filtering

-The School is adhering to the guidance within the revised KCSIE [September 2021] Annex D and this is reflected within our Online Safety and Data Security Policy.
+The School is adhering to the guidance within the revised KCSIE (September 2022) Paragraph 140- 142 and this is reflected within our online safety policy.

-6.12 Domestic Abuse
+6.11 Domestic Abuse

-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+Domestic abuse is an indicator of abuse and neglect and it can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and adolescent to parent violence.
 Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
-[Working Together July 2018, updated December 2020].
+(Working Together July 2018, updated July 2022).
+Under the Domestic Abuse Act 2021 any child if they see or hear domestic abuse and are related to any adult involved should be considered a victim.